Neural Bayes estimators for censored inference with peaks-over-threshold models: Application

 Parameter uncertainty assessment is performed using a non-parametric bootstrap.
 Observed fields are sampled with replacement and used to obtain 1000 bootstrap parameter estimates.
-These are obtained relatively quickly as the estimators do not require re-training.
-For all $G$ and each model parameter, marginal $2.5\%$ and $97.5\%$ bootstrap quantile estimates are provided in Figures~{A9}--{A13} of the supplementary material.
-Note that upwards of 130 million individual extremal dependence models are estimated to perform our analysis in full; this is a far greater number (as far as we are aware) than any other study utilising the models described in Section~\ref{sec:spatextproc}.
+These are obtained relatively quickly as the estimators do not require re-training{; all model fits can indeed be performed using the same five trained estimators, each taking only a few millisecond to evaluate post-training}.
+For all $G$ and each model parameter, marginal $2.5\%$ and $97.5\%$ bootstrap quantile estimates are provided in Figures~\ref{supfig:bootG4}--\ref{supfig:bootG32} of Appendix~\ref{supsec:figs}.
+Note that upwards of 130 million individual extremal dependence models are estimated to perform our analysis {(using only the five trained estimators)}; to the best of our knowledge, this is a far greater number than any other study utilising the models described in Section~\ref{sec:spatextproc}, and shows that NBEs enable large-scale bootstrap studies with complex models that were impossible to run previously. {While here we use NBEs to fit a large ensemble of models, we still expect to see significant computational gains (compared to a likelihood-based approach) when using NBEs to fit a single model.
+For $G \geq 8$, fitting the \cite{huser2019modeling} process model using the full likelihood-based approach is expected to take substantially longer than the total training and evaluation time for a single NBE ($>72$ hours; see comparative computation times for $G=6$ in Section~\ref{sec:sim_fixed_FL}). }